jfernando-work/Location_Wiz/README.md

 # 🌍 Location Wiz – Google Street View Challenge

-Location Wiz is a fun and educational online game that uses Google Streetview to test your geography skills.
+Location Wiz is a fun and educational online game that uses Google Street View to test your geography skills.
 Explore locations around the world and see if you can guess where you are!

 ---